rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - [Shopzilla](http://www.shopzilla.com/)
 - [Shopping](http://www.shopping.com/)

-Currently, Best WooCommerce Product Feed Manager plugin supports 13 major merchants.
+Currently, WooCommerce Product Feed Manager plugin supports 13 major merchants.
 We are working on the other platforms, and the number will increase day by day.

-**WooCommerce Product Feed Manager Has Best Support Team** We've got a dedicated team of programmers and WordPress experts to make your journey easy & error free.
+**WooCommerce Product Feed Manager Has Support Team** We've got a dedicated team of programmers and WordPress experts to make your journey easy & error free.
 So, if you want to use our plugin or if you are facing any problem with our plugin feel free to contact by emailing here: support@rextheme.com.

 == Installation ==
-1. Upload the Best WooCommerce Product Feed Manager to the `/wp-content/plugins/` directory
+1. Upload the WooCommerce Product Feed Manager to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Now a new menu 'Product Feeds' will appear in admin screen from where you can create and manage product feeds.

 == Frequently Asked Questions ==
 = Which shopping merchants are supported? =
 Currently we support 13 major shopping engines like Google Shopping, Amazon, Facebook, Ebay & etc.
-= Does Best WooCommerce Product Feed Manager supports product variation? = Yes, It does.
+= Does WooCommerce Product Feed Manager supports product variation? = Yes, It does.
 = Is there a product limit? =
 No, you can add as many products to your product feeds as you want but this feature is only available for pro-users.
 In free version you can create product feed up-to 50 products.